telerik/maui-docs/controls/datagrid/populating-with-data/data-binding.md

 # .NET MAUI DataGrid Data Binding: Binding to a Collection

-This article lists the source types supported by Telerik's .NET MAUI DataGrid.
+This article lists the source types supported by [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}).
 It guides you through the process of binding the DataGrid control to a collection of items and configuring the data binding for its columns.

 ## Supported Collection Sources